How to Use Experiential Learning to Teach Design Thinking

 Artifacts - from MTa Insights

-Teams are asked to design striking ornaments for a customer—but only after negotiating a short, high-stakes Q&A session to uncover the customer’s real needs.
+Teams are asked to design striking ornaments for a customer, but only after negotiating a short, high-stakes Q&A session to uncover the customer’s real needs.
 They must then pitch their creations back, balancing creativity with constraints like shipping requirements and flat-pack design.

 • Best for: Empathise, Define and Ideate stages

 • When to use: to help participants practise early-stage Design Thinking, especially questioning and interpretation.
 It’s ideal for reinforcing the importance of listening, not assuming, and designing for real user needs.
+Also to help participants practice user-centred questioning and improve their ability to frame problems effectively.

 • Pain points addressed: assumption-led thinking, weak user understanding, superficial research